intergiro/developer-portal/docs/2d/getting-started/specification.md

 What's wrong with this request payload?

-- `account_id` cannot be an empty string.
+- `account_id` can not be an empty string.
 Our `string` type requires non-empty strings.
+- `items[0].counterparty.type` can not be of type `swift` only `sepa` is allowed.
-- `items[0].beneficiary.name` cannot be specified as null.
+- `items[0].counterparty.account_details.name` cannot be specified as null.
 We distinguish between an optional parameter and a parameter that can be `null`.
 Optional parameters can be omitted entirely and not present in the request body at all.
-- `items[0].beneficiary.account_iban` and `items[0].beneficiary.account_iban` are having an incorrect formats.
+- `items[0].counterparty.account_details.account_iban` and `items[0].counterparty.account_details.account_iban` are having an incorrect formats.
 - `items[0].amount` can not be double.
 The amount portion should't contain more then 2 digits after the decimal point.
 - `items[0].reference` can not be an empty string.
 Response to this invalid request would contain list of errors that describe exactly what was wrong.